-Flights available from Gatwick, Cardiff or Birmingham
+Flights available from Gatwick or Cardiff

 Palma.
 Think leafy boulevards that echo with the stilettos of stylish shoppers.
 Tiny tapas bars tucked down narrow sidestreets.
 Architectural gold hidden in the historic quarter.
 With its trademark cathedral dominating the skyline, cosmopolitan Palma never fails to impress.
 Spend some time exploring the city, clicking snaps of the 14th-century Bellver Castle, browsing the boutiques and tasting tapas in the authentic bars that barnacle the backstreets Love to shop?
 Then make a beeline for Inca, the island’s biggest street market, which opens every Thursday.
 Don’t miss out on one last amazing view when you leave the city.
 When the ship departs after dark, make sure you’re out on deck to enjoy the unforgettable sight of Palma Cathedral magically lit up.